sumitsingh105/project1_tds_virtual_TA/README.md

 - RAG-based answering (using Typesense Indexing + Nomic Embedding)
 - Supports image (OCR) and text input
 - Promptfoo test suite for evaluation
-- Deployable on Render / can run locally with ngrok
+- Deployed on Render / can run locally with ngrok

 ---